 How To Buy:

-The best way to inquire about Custom Encoding is by filling out the form below.
+The best way to purchase printing & encoding services is adding the option on the tag's product page.
+If you would like to inquire about full color printing or designing a custom tag, let us know by filling out the custom tag form.
 After you fill out the form, a sales representative will reach out to you within a business day or sooner.

 What data will be encoded to my RFID Tags?

 If you purchase custom printing and encoding, the atlasRFIDstore operations team will encode 24 digits of hexadecimal characters to the RFID tag’s EPC memory.
-Specifically, the sequence will begin like this:
+For examples, the sequence could begin like this:

 000000000000000000000001 - 000000000000000000005000